linode/docs/docs/guides/platform/managed/managed-add-service-shortguide/index.md

 1. Fill out the form and click the **Add** button.

 1. Once added, the monitored service will initially appear as *Pending*.
 Linode Support will start monitoring the service in a few minutes--if the service is available, the dashboard will then indicate that the service's status is **Verified**.
+If you have a firewall installed, you may need to allow access to our infrastructure (see [Configuring Firewall Rules](/docs/guides/linode-managed/#configuring-firewall-rules)).